Some hotels are a destination in their own right. And when it comes to the five-star Hotel Bellevue Palace in Bern, its reputation precedes it.

 When high-profile visitors stay at the Bellevue Palace

-Obviously, we cannot share details and names in this public forum without getting into trouble with Mr. Bührer.
+We cannot share details and names in this public forum without getting into trouble with Mr. Bührer.
 But we can share a few generic details about the Bellevue Palace and its role as a guest house for high-profile visitors.

-For instance: in order to house their own staff, some illustrious guests will occupy an entire floor.
+For instance: to house their staff, some illustrious guests will occupy an entire floor.
 Off-limit entryways create a security bubble for assistants, bodyguards, chefs, family members, personal doctors, or nannies.
 It is possible to essentially run an autonomous household or a diplomatic headquarters (or both) in the confines of this five-star hotel.

 On the other hand, some heads of state do not hesitate to use the public elevator.
 There was a time when Mr. Bührer shared the elevator with Akihito, the former Emperor of Japan.